-From better spend visibility to reduced order times and more, can your organisation afford to miss out on the benefits of digital procurement?
+From better spend visibility to reduced order times and more, can your organization afford to miss out on the benefits of digital procurement?

-Most MRO procurement teams in the UK now use eProcurement systems, according to the 2022 Indirect Procurement Report produced by RS and the Chartered Institute of Procurement and Supply (CIPS).
+Most MRO procurement teams now use eProcurement systems, according to the 2022 Indirect Procurement Report produced by RS and the Chartered Institute of Procurement and Supply (CIPS).

 The report’s findings, based on a survey of indirect procurement professionals, demonstrate that the need to improve operational efficiency and eliminate internal complexity is the biggest reason for adoption.
 In a quarter of cases, though, the change was prompted by the retirement of a legacy system.

 The report also shares the benefits of digital tools mentioned by survey respondents: better spend visibility (70%), improved management information (59%), reduced order process costs (47%), shorter time to order (46%) and visibility of off-contract spend (39%).
 As one participant put it, “It’s safe to say that tossing out the pen and paper and replacing it with a customizable dashboard and real-time alerts would make any procurement officer happy.”

 “Procurement software can automate many of the tedious processes employees have to slog through on a daily basis,” they continued.
 “Sure, a digital transformation may be costly, but the money saved after a successful integration should outweigh initial spending.”

 Similar findings emerged from the PwC 2022 Digital Procurement Survey, which reported that 77% of companies are now equipped with source-to-pay digital solutions and procurement departments around the world are setting ambitious digitalization objectives for 2025.

 The same survey also found that the top priorities for digital procurement are cost reduction followed by improved supplier relationship management.
 The latter is driven by better quality data, which the Indirect Procurement Report found to be a key benefit of digitalization.